hwayne/learntla-v2/docs/beginner/concurrency.rst

 ``Correct`` is similar to our invariants in `duplicates`. *Once every thread is done running*, each thread should have incremented ``counter`` once, which means that ``counter = NumThreads``.
 Confirm that the spec passes with ``INVARIANT Correct`` :ss:`threads_1`.

 .. note:: I'm hardcoding ``NumThreads`` to make running the example easier.
-In a real Hardcoded, in a real spec NumThreads would be a constant
+In a real spec NumThreads would be a constant.

 Now let's assume we can't atomically update ``counter``: maybe our hardware doesn't support it, maybe ``counter`` is on a separate machine of the network, or maybe the increment is just a stand-in for a much more complex implementation logic.
 Regardless, we now have to update it in two steps: first we assign it to a thread-local variable, then we compute the next value and assign it to ``counter``.
 To model this, we'll split the label in two, creating a point of concurrency.